ViewComponent/view_component/docs/guide/slots.md

 Slots can also render other components.
 Pass the name of a component as the second argument to define a component slot.

-Any arguments you pass when calling a component slot will be used to initialize the component and render it.
-You can also pass a block to set that component's content and slots.
+Arguments passed when calling a component slot will be used to initialize the component and render it.
+A block can also be passed to set the component's content.

 ```ruby
 # blog_component.rb